Annual Salary

 There will be

-You'll deal directly with adults and children with a wide range of medical conditions.
-You'll support the work of the medical team and provide care for patients with long term health problems.
+You'll support the work of the medical team to provide care for patients with a range of medical conditions.

 You'll do many of the day-to-day tasks of doctors, like: